A Study of Pain Relief Using Gabapentin After Head and Neck Cancer Surgery

 - Arnaud Bewley, MD

-Assistant Professor, Otolaryngology.
-Authored (or co-authored) 17 research publications
+Associate Professor, Otolaryngology.
+Authored (or co-authored) 45 research publications.

 Please contact me about this study